 Baits work by hiding an insecticide inside of a tasty treat.
 Insects find the bait, eat it, and quickly perish.
 There are few general-use baits on the market simply because insects prefer different food sources.

-Choosing the Right General Insecticide for Home
+How to Choose the Right General Insecticide for Your Home

 Certain insecticides are rated for indoor or outdoor use.
 Outdoor pesticides are often much stronger and can have a strong odor.